What should Sundar Pichai say to Googlers?

 Google declined to comment.

-And the company also denied my request to come to the meeting at the Googleplex in Mountain View, California -- it's Googlers only.
-But it's almost certain that whatever he says will make its way out into the public.
+And the company also denied my request to attend the meeting at the Googleplex in Mountain View, California -- it's Googlers only.
+But it's almost certain that whatever Pichai says will make its way out into the public.

 Under the spotlight